 The boilerplate on Mali often includes the words poor, land-locked and dusty.
-Those words may be accurate when describing the country, but you shouldn’t let them overshadow Mali’s culture, social fabric, and history – not to mention the Sahelian landscapes that stretch to infinity and the Niger River, which snakes lazily through the country.
+Those words may be accurate for a superficial description of the country, but you shouldn’t let them overshadow Mali’s culture, social fabric, and history – not to mention the Sahelian landscapes that stretch to infinity and the Niger River, which snakes lazily through the country.

 This guide will cover everything you need to know if you are planning a trip to Mali.
 Some parts of the guide, including the map at the bottom of the page, may link to separate articles that provide more detailed information on the topic at hand.

 Security in Mali

 Before we get into the details of traveling Mali, let’s take a minute to talk about the security situation.
 Mali has been considered a red zone by many countries since the 2012 coup d’etat (and some countries had the north of the country off limits since 2009).
 Where does the security situation stand now?

 As of this writing (late 2017), we advise against traveling to Mopti/Sevare and all regions north of it.
 This means that Dogon Country is also off limits for the time being.
 While we believe Dogon Country itself is perfectly safe, it’s the coming-and-going that could pose a problem.

 In other words, we advise against traveling to the regions of Mopti, Timbuktu, Gao and Kidal.

 Mali is a big country, and there is still plenty to see in the other regions, from the capital of Bamako to the historic home of the Bambara empire in Segou to verdant Sikasso, the breadbasket of Mali.